Chapter 16 (Legion): Plot

 Inside the Mainframe, Ptonomy (Jeremie Harris) is shown Fukyama's past.
 When he was a teenager, he was contacted by Division 3 in acting as a keeper from secrets, with his brain surgery serving as some sort of machine that would prevent telepaths from reading minds and discovering vital information.

-Hacking into the Mainframe, Ptonomy contacts David (Dan Stevens) through a Vermillion, saying that he found the location of Farouk's (Navid Negahban) body in a desert known as "Le Désolé".
+Hacking into the Mainframe, Ptonomy contacts David (Dan Stevens) through a Vermillion, saying that he has found the location of Farouk's (Navid Negahban) body in a desert known as "Le Désolé".
 David leaves for the desert without informing Division 3, but tells Lenny (Aubrey Plaza) about his intentions.
-After he leaves, he has Lenny released from her cell and she leaves by going in a motorcycle.
-Farouk is also pursuing the location, thanks to an advice from his old caretaker.
+After he leaves, he has Lenny released from her cell and she leaves on a motorcycle.
+Farouk is also pursuing the location, following advice from his old caretaker.
 Guided by Clark (Hamish Linklater), Syd (Rachel Keller) leaves for the desert as well.

 The desert turns out to be a constantly changing location where time and logic do not apply, with Farouk one day ahead of David.
 Syd catches up with David, but both struggle passing a storm in the desert.
 They find a tent with their future skeleton selves.
 David says he has a plan and telepathically communicates with Clark, telling him to find "the clock".
 However, Clark is knocked unconscious by Melanie (Jean Smart), revealing that she is under Farouk's control.
 Back in the desert, Farouk summons a minotaur to help with his mission.

-At the middle of the episode, the Narrator (Jon Hamm) talks about narcissism and the idea that people don't matter, which could be the most alarming delusion in existence.
+In the middle of the episode, the Narrator (Jon Hamm) talks about narcissism and the idea that people don't matter, which could be the most alarming delusion in existence.
 He views it as people struggling with seeing the real world outside their "shadow", noting that if everyone lived in a cave, nothing would be real.